-The Peer Support Program allows amputees to connect with volunteers who are willing to share their knowledge and experience to assist others during their transition.
-Many amputees have told us that receiving a visit from a Peer Support Volunteer was a rewarding experience; and one that gave them the chance to speak openly about how they were feeling, address some of the issues and concerns that they had, and alleviate some of the distress they were feeling.
+The Limbs 4 Life Peer Support Program enables individuals to connect with trained amputee volunteers who are willing to share their knowledge and experience to assist others during their transition to recovery.
+Many amputees have told us that receiving a visit from a Peer Support Volunteer was a rewarding experience and the single most important part of their recovery; one that gave them the chance to speak openly about how they were feeling, address some of the issues and concerns that they had, and alleviate some of the distress that they were feeling.

-Our Peer Support Volunteers are assessed for suitability, undergo a police check and then take part in a training program to prepare them for their work as a peer mentor.
-Peer Support Volunteers can also assist family members or care givers who want to better understand how they can help a loved one who has experienced (or is about to experience) an amputation.
+Limbs 4 Life Peer Support Volunteers are assessed for suitability, undergo reference and police checks and take part in a training program to prepare them for their role as Peer Mentors.
+Peer Support Volunteers provide support that only someone who has also gone through limb loss can.
+Peer Support Volunteers can also assist family members or care givers who want to better understand how they can help a loved one who has experienced (or is about to undergo) an amputation.